famouswelshman/rocktailsbar/README.md

 # WEBSITE FEATURES
+1. Responsive Navbar (Bootstrap)
+2. Google Maps API
+3. Opening Times button written via Javascript 'onClick'.
+4.

 # WEBSITE STANDARD/ EXISITING FEATURES

 #### - __Navigation Bar__
-The website features an interactive navbar to navigate the site with ease.
-This navbar which is a product of the Bootstrap code will be present on all pages and will adapt to each resolution by compressing the vav content to a dropdown icon when shown on smaller devices.
+The website features a basic interactive navbar to navigate the site with ease.
+This navbar which is a product of the Bootstrap code will be present on all pages and will adapt to each resolution by compressing the navbar options content to a dropdown icon when shown on smaller devices.
+I kept the navbar style as 'light' so it would not clutter the page.

 ### - __Footer and Social Media Links__
 The footer for the website is consistent across all pages and gives the user acces to click on a social media link external to the site and also clickable links within the wesbite.